siriglueck/siriglueck/README.md

 Because learning is fascinating!
 I believe in life-long learning and believe that everyone has their own pace.
 It is a matter of knowing it now or do not know it yet, wanting to know or do not want to know.

-**und Übung macht den Meister**
+**und natürlich Übung macht den Meister !
+(Practice makes perfect)**
->Our small actions daily would lead to life changing experience someday.
-I enjoy learning computer languages and human languages as well. ```(EN, DE, TH, CN)``` Learning is not a competition in school system and it is really fun, sharing knowledges with others.
+>I believe my small actions daily would lead to life changing experience someday and learning is not a competition in school system.
+It is fun when sharing with others.
+I enjoy learning computer languages, as well as human languages. ```(EN, DE, TH, CN)```

 🌱 I am proud of myself that I grow a little more and am still breathing each day.